 Therefore the objective of this review is to describe the maneuver technique, pathophysiology, history, and usefulness of this common test through a review in the literature.

-The straight leg raise test is attributed to Charles Lasegue, a French clinician who described two cases of sciatica aggravated by weight bearing and hip and knee flexion in “Thoughts of Sciatica” in 1864.
+The straight leg raise test is attributed to Charles Lasegue, a French clinician who described two cases of sciatica aggravated by weight-bearing, hip and knee flexion in “Thoughts of Sciatica” in 1864.
 Nonetheless, Dr. Lasegue did not describe the test as a provoked pain; instead, his student JJ Forst described the test in his doctoral thesis in 1881, and it was Forst who considered the pain to be produced by hamstring muscle compression to the sciatic nerve.

 Nevertheless, it is believed that a Serbian neurologist, Dr. Lazar Lazarevic, was the first who documented the straight leg raise test as it is known today in the article named “Ischiac postica cotunnii”, initially published in the Serbian Archives of Medicine (1880), and republished in Vienna (1884).
 Dr. Lazarevic described the straight-leg-raising test by explaining sciatic pain by stretching the sciatic nerve based on his experience with six patients.
-Based on this misinterpretation of the original description it is recommended to describe the maneuver as the straight leg raise test.
+Based on this misinterpretation of the original description, it is recommended to describe the maneuver as the straight leg raise test.

 The straight leg raise test is performed with the patient in a supine position.
 The examiner gently raises the patient's leg by flexing the hip with the knee in extension, and the test is considered positive when the patient experiences pain along the lower limb in the same distribution of the lower radicular nerve roots (usually L5 or S1).

 Furthermore, a positive straight leg raise test is determined when pain is elicited by lower limb flexion in an angle lower than 45 degrees.
-During the test, if the pain is reproduced during the leg straightening, patients usually request that the examiner aborts the maneuver and by flexing the patient’s knee the buttock pain is usually relieved(Figure 1).
+During the test, if the pain is reproduced during the leg straightening, patients usually request that the examiner aborts the maneuver and by flexing the patient’s knee, the buttock pain is usually relieved(Figure 1).

-Additional maneuvers have been described to enhance the sensitivity of the test such as the Bragaad’s sign, that consists of concomitant foot dorsiflexion to increase the pain while the examiner completes the leg raise.
+Additional maneuvers have been described to enhance the sensitivity of the test such as the Bragaad’s sign, which consists of concomitant foot dorsiflexion to increase the pain while the examiner completes the leg raise.

 An additional maneuver is the crossed straight leg test (crossed over Lasegue), in which the examiner passively flexes the patient’s uninvolved limb while maintaining the knee in extension.
 A positive test is when the patient reports pain in the involved limb at 40 degrees of hip flexion with the uninvolved limb.
-Crossed straight test is positive in central disc herniation in cases of severe nerve root irritation.
+A crossed straight test is positive in central disc herniation in cases of severe nerve root irritation.

-Previous analysis of the sensitivity and specificity of the straight leg raise test shows high sensitivity and low specificity of lumbar disc protrusion, however, most of the literature is limited by poor quality and were performed in surgical case-series at non primary care level, limiting the external validity of these findings.
+Previous analysis of the sensitivity and specificity of the straight leg raise test shows high sensitivity and low specificity of lumbar disc protrusion, However, most of the literature is limited by poor quality and were performed in surgical case-series at non primary care level, limiting the external validity of these findings.
 Also, some studies have shown restricted diagnosis accuracy of neurological examination in detecting disc herniation with radiculopathy.
-As the test demonstrates high sensitivity, it could be useful as a rule out lumbar disc protrusion; however, the utility is limited due to low specificity as it can be positive in ischialgia secondary to other causes.
+As the test demonstrates high sensitivity, it could be useful to rule out lumbar disc protrusion; however, the utility is limited due to low specificity as it can be positive in ischialgia secondary to other causes.

 Straight leg raise test is an important physical examination finding during primary care to assess the need for imaging studies such as X-rays and MRI, and the potential need for a referral from primary care to a spine specialist.